catseye/SITU-SOL/README.md

 SITU-SOL is a programming environment for 6502-based computers that was written by hand during RetroChallenge 07/2015.

-For more information, see the [Bootstrap Zero](http://bootstrap-zero.tumblr.com/) blog (you might want to go to its [archive](http://bootstrap-zero.tumblr.com/archive) and read the posts in chronological order.)
+For more information, see the posts to the Bootstrap Zero blog, archived in this repo in [doc/bootstrap-zero/README.md](doc/bootstrap-zero/README.md).

+While SITU-SOL is quite generic, an emulated Commodore 64 was used to host it and test it during its development, so many of the instructions below are specific to the C64.

 Supporting tools
 ----------------

-This repository contains the following supporting tools, written in BASIC:
+This repository contains the following supporting tools, written in Commodore BASIC 2.0:

 *   `binloader`, the first version of the simulated bit-entering facility, used in the warm-up
-*   `frontpanel`, the improved version of the front-panel simulator, used to enter SITU-MON
+*   `frontpanel`, the improved version of the front-panel simulator, used to enter SITU-MON.
+(This tool is also now known as SITU-PAN.)

 BASIC sources for these are in `src`; the tokenized PRG files are in `bin`.